GrzegorzPus/DataCamp_courses/README.md

 In this repository, I will be uploading files related to courses on DataCamp.
 These files will contain:

-Source code from the courses
+-Source code from the courses
-Data used in the courses
+-Data used in the courses
-Solutions to course exercises
+-Solutions to course exercises